MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/symchk-command-line-options.md

 <span id="s"></span><span id="S"></span>**s**
 Force checking for public (split) symbols.
 Private symbols will be treated as not matching.
 The **s** option implies **e** and **u**, and cannot be used with **p**.

+<span id="r"></span><span id="R"></span>**r**
+Expand all non-symbol server elements in the specified path in order to do a deep search of the path.
+NOTE: This option may produce matches that will not occur inside the debugger since it modifies the symbol path specified.

 <span id="_______Options______"></span><span id="_______options______"></span><span id="_______OPTIONS______"></span> *Options*
 The available options are divided into several classes.
 Each class of options controls a different set of features.